Old Baptist Cemetery

 Old Baptist Cemetery is a historic cemetery in Yarmouth, Maine, United States.
 Dating to the late 17th century, it stands on Hillside Street (formerly named Brimstone Hill or Byram's Hill), adjoining the North Yarmouth and Freeport Baptist Meetinghouse, a National Register of Historic Places property, on its southern side.
 It is the only burial site in the town attached to an extant church building.

 The meetinghouse was completed in 1796, but there are burials in the cemetery dating to the late 17th century and early 18th century.
 The earliest discovered burial is that of Jacob Mitchell Sr. (1643–1675).

 In 2011, the previously unmarked 1870 grave site of Private William Johnson was formally dedicated at the cemetery.
-Johnson, of Saco, Maine, served in the 1st Regiment Maine Cavalry.
+Johnson, of Saco, Maine, served in the 1st Maine Cavalry Regiment.
 The location of his grave remained unknown until a descendant of his, 91-year-old Dick Johnson, of McMinnville, Oregon, discovered via research that his great-grandfather was a Civil War veteran.

 In October 2021, the gravestone of Mary Pratt (wife of David), who died in 1810, was found in the middle of Methodist Road in Westbrook, Maine, and was turned over to the local police department.
 It had been removed from Old Baptist Cemetery.

 Hill gravestones

-Immediately inside the gate, on the left-hand side, are a billboard-style trio of gravestones (of members of the Hill family) – one of two in the cemetery, but only around forty are known to have been found in Maine.
+Immediately inside the gate, on the left-hand side, are a billboard-style trio of gravestones (of members of the Hill family) – one of two in the cemetery and of around forty known to have been found in Maine.